open-neuromorphic/open-neuromorphic.github.io/content/english/blog/northpole-ibm-neuromorphic-ai-hardware/index.md

 would degrade the information encoded in the data, and the network would not perform as expected, showing a large loss in accuracy.
-For this reason, researchers have come up with _quantization_ algorithms: these allow to convert floating point values to integer ones while loosing as few information as possible in the process.
+For this reason, researchers have come up with _quantization_ algorithms: these allow to convert floating point values to integer ones while losing as few information as possible in the process.
 Since some information is lost in any case, the DNN usually needs to be retrained a bit using its integer version in order to recover the loss in performance.